Foster care: Australia

 In Australia foster care was known as "boarding-out".
 Foster care had its early stages in South Australia in 1867 and stretched to the second half of the 19th century.
 It is said that the system was mostly run by women until the early 20th century.
-Then the control was centered in many state children's departments.
+Afterwards, the control was centered in many state children's departments.
 "Although boarding-out was also implemented by non-government[al] child rescue organizations, many large institutions remained.
 These institutions assumed an increasing importance from the late 1920s when the system went into decline."
-The system was re-energized in the postwar era, and in the 1970s.
+The system was re-energized in the postwar era, as well as the 1970s.
 The system is still the main structure for "out-of-home care".
-The system took care of both local and foreign children.
+It took care of both local and foreign children.
 "The first adoption legislation was passed in Western Australia in 1896, but the remaining states did not act until the 1920s, introducing the beginnings of the closed adoption that reached it peak in the period 1940–1975.
 New baby adoption dropped dramatically from the mid-1970s, with the greater tolerance of and support for single mothers".